lcsouzamenezes/dropshipping-woocommerce/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Knawat WooCommerce DropShipping allows you to Add products to your WooCommerce store easily from knawat.com and start selling now!
+Are you looking to find the best wooCommerce Dropshipping plugin? to import thousands of products with jew few clicks?
+Dropshipping and Fulfillment Knawat WooCommerce dropshipping plugin automate the dropshipping on wooCommerce. allows you to Add products to your WooCommerce store easily from knawat.com and start selling now!

 == Description ==
 <h3>Knawat WooCommerce DropShipping :</h3>

-Knawat WooCommerce DropShipping allows you to Add products to your WooCommerce store easily from knawat.com and start selling now!

 <h3>Features:</h3>

-* Automatically import Thousands of products directly from Knawat to your website
+* Automatically import Thousands of Dropshpping products directly from Knawat to your wooCommerce Store.
-* Along with products, you can also import all the product specifications, such as variations, attributes, descriptions, product images.
+* with few clicks you can import all the product specifications, variations, attributes, descriptions, and product images.
 * Product availability & Price Sync
-* Support for Multilingual store
+* We offer all the products in different languages so your dropshipping store can serve more buyers.
 * Automatic order fulfilment
 * Multi-currency support
-* Sell then buy the product
-* No Geological Limits (worldwide shipping)
+* We love dropshipping, you will not pay the price of the product until a buyer buy it from your store.
+* Knawat offers worldwide shipping.
 * [More features]( https://knawat.com/features/ )

 [youtube https://www.youtube.com/watch?v=MXwKwZ6qJZw]